A Safer Way

 Not only do these zones make our streets safer, but they also have potential to reduce pollution and improve public health by encouraging walking and cycling.
 The limited evidence gathered to date suggests that people walk and cycle more in areas subject to 20 mph zones.
 We believe that these road safety measures will have the effect of enhancing both public safety and public perception of safety, so encouraging more walking and cycling.

 This entry was posted on Friday, April 24th, 2009 at 11:25 am and is filed under Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.